vercel/modelfusion/docs/guide/function/generate-text.md

 Generates text using a [TextGenerationModel](/api/interfaces/TextGenerationModel) and a prompt.
 You can also stream the text if it is supported by the model.

-The prompt format depends on the model.
+The prompt template depends on the model.
 For example, OpenAI text models expect a string prompt, and OpenAI chat models expect an array of chat messages.
-You can use [prompt formats](#prompt-format) to change the prompt format of a model.
+You can use [prompt templates](#prompt-format) to change the prompt template of a model.

 ## Usage